-- a chance to see the reason why Guyana is sometimes called the land of the giants.
-You can see giant river otter, giant anteaters and the giant water lily Victoria Amazonica which sometimes grows to 3 metres diameter.
+- A chance to see the reason why Guyana is sometimes called the land of the giants.
+You can see giant river otter, giant anteaters and the giant water lily Victoria Amazonica which sometimes grows to three metres diameter.

 - Stay at the Karanambo Lodge where giant river otters are rescued and rehabilitated.
 A great place to spot other wildlife and walk nature trails.

 - View incredible birdlife including the famous Cock of the Rock and giant harpy eagles.

 Lots of the activities in Guyana involve travelling on water by canoe or other boat.
 Equally many of the activities involve walking – whether on a canopy walking trail or on a trail to see the Cock of the Rock.
 But there are a number of hiking trails set up specifically for hiking, often taking you to the top of mountains for incredible views over the landscape.
 Some of them can be pretty strenuous and may involve a night in the jungle – for example the Iwokrama Mountain Trail.
 Others can be done as day walks and combine gentle walking often followed by a scramble to get to the top – for example a walk across the savannah followed by an ascent of Surama Mountain.
 Guides are nearly always needed – often to chop back vegetation on overgrown paths.
 And these can be booked at your lodge or organised beforehand.

 Discovering the Guianas

 Group birdwatching tour

 British nationals do not need visas to visit Guyana.
 For further advice visit the FCO travel pages